jldana/judging-a-movie-by-its-cover/README.md

 The Data:

-  The data I'm using here are 10000 (5010 and counting) movie posters obtained from Rottontomatoes.com.
+  The data I'm using here are 5010 and counting movie posters obtained from Rottontomatoes.com.
 They are indexed with their genres and some other information (it would be interesting, if a second iteration of this algorithm could predict rating!).

-Tasks:

-  Activate MVP - 11/15/17
-  Tune Model
-  Implement AWS